chyunoo/wineteller/README.md

-Born at Le Wagon Paris (850) as part of the final project and motivated by this post from winefolly, wineteller is a wine recommendation app that uses data science to pair the characteristics of a wine with the tone of an occasion.
-Check our app
+Born at Le Wagon Paris (#885) as part of the final project and motivated by this post from winefolly, wineteller is a wine recommendation app that uses data science to pair the characteristics of a wine with the tone of an occasion.
+Check our [app](https://wineteller.streamlit.app/)

-### Context
+# Context

 Picking a wine bottle is not always an easy exercise : mostly because some of us don't know squat about wine and the other reason may be the way too large number of options that we are given at the wine corner of the market.
 Usually we have either the option to ask for a wine expert or to simply use one of the widely spread wine apps (e.g Vivino, to name one)